Driving an AI-powered future, we use machine learning translation in this website.

 When the rebound hammer is pressed against the surface of concrete, a spring controlled mass with a constant energy hits the concrete surface to rebound back.
 The extent of rebound, which measures surface hardness, is measured on a graduated scale.
 This measured value is designated as Rebound Number.

-In OS8200, the output Q value brings greater accuracy at higher strengths as it is proven that Q-value delivers more accurate correlations for custom material curves.
 The output value (Q value) were logged by the equipment itself for highly accurate analysis.
 All test data were logged in the Schmidt Live OS mobile app along with a GPS tag.

 The OS8200 proved to be a highly accurate, reliable, and versatile concrete hammer enabling the OSE to test the whole structure from different points fast and efficiently.